-Infrastructural development started in Austin, and focus was gradually shifted from Houston by the then Texas government.
+Infrastructural development started in Austin, and the focus was gradually shifted from Houston by the then Texas government.
 Political turmoil, which began in 1842, nearly ended Austin’s reign as the capital of Texas.

 When Austin was selected as the capital, many people had the feeling that it was too remote to be the capital.
 Many Texans felt it was insecure and vulnerable to attacks by Mexican troops and Native Americans.
 Sam Houston was more vocal than others in this movement.

 Sam Houston later won the elections again as the president of Texas.
 After witnessing the Mexican troops incarcerate San Antonio in 1842, he ordered all national archives in Austin to be moved to Houston.
 Citizens of Austin rebelled against government authorities, preventing the records from being taken, an incident later named as ‘Texas Archive War.’